March 4, 2016

 “Nancy Gershman Brings Light to Families During Their Darkest Hours”

-NY1 News featured VNSNY Haven Hospice volunteer Nancy Gershman and Haven social worker Maureen Gillard, in a New Yorker of the Week segment.
-The feature story spotlights the added compassion and care that VNSNY Haven patients and their families receive as memory artist Nancy Gershman sits bedside with them and listens as they share special memories.
+NY1 News featured VNSNY Haven Hospice bereavement volunteer Nancy Gershman in a New Yorker of the Week segment.
+The feature story spotlights the added compassion and care that VNSNY Haven Hospice patients and their families receive as memory artist Nancy Gershman sits bedside with them and listens as they share special memories.
 Back in her studio, Nancy custom-creates a “Healing Dreamscapes” that celebrates the patient’s life and provides the family with a lasting memory.
-This segment aired several times, reaching approximately 4.5 million viewers.
+The segment also featured Haven Hospice social worker Maureen Gillard and was aired several times, reaching approximately 4.5 million viewers.
 The website receives 284,000 unique monthly visitors.

 NY1’s John Schiumo filed the following report.
 Read Schiumo’s report, “New Yorker of the Week: Nancy Gershman Brings Light to Families During Their Darkest Hours” below:

 For some families of patients nearing their final days, a connection to the past can instill comfort and restore peace of mind.
 [Elva’s nephew speaks:]

 I remember my grandmother as someone whose heart was sometimes too big for her own good,” says Andre Perez, the family member of a hospice patient.
 “So big that she tried to fit the world in it if she could.